Public Works Projects

 Pioneer Park Recreation Upgrades

-This project will replace the wading pool and upgrade the playground equipment in Pioneer Park to meet current health and safety standards as well as meet the needs of the community.
+This project is replacing the wading pool and upgrading the playground equipment in Pioneer Park to meet current health and safety standards as well as meet the needs of the community.
 Public meetings have been held including Park, Recreation and Senior Advisory Board and City Council meetings.
-The project is currently 90% designed, and is in the permitting stage.
-Construction is anticipated for April-July 2014.
 The City has received a donation from the Kiwanis Club of Puyallup to support construction of the new spray park to-be-named: Kiwanis Kids Spray Park at Pioneer Park.

 Rail Road Crossing Rehabilitations

 7th ST NW CROSSING RESTORATION AND ROAD CLOSURE

 BNSF Railway will be restoring the 7th St NW crossing during the second week of July.

 The road will close on Tuesday, July 8th at 7 am and re-open by the end of day on Thursday, July 10th.

 The City of Puyallup and BNSF Railway have been working to rehabilitate railroad crossings.
 The rehabilitation process involves removal of the asphalt crossing approaches and replacing them with specialized concrete, which provides a more durable crossing surface with better access for BNSF track maintenance.